toverux/HallOfFame/HallOfFame/LongDescription.md

 - You want some inspiration when you fire up the game.
 - You’re too lazy to open Reddit and three Discord servers to see some cool cities.
+- Oh, and last but not least: the mod allows you to take **4K screenshots**, even when playing at a lower resolution, and **makes better screenshot renders than the Vanilla tool**!

 This mod allows players to take and upload 4K screenshots of their city, and share them with the community.
 Images can then be viewed by other players as a